Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-The URIs are built at request time from `UriInfo.getBaseUriBuilder()` so the response reflects the runtime deployment without any hard-coded values.
-A well-behaved client bookmarks only the discovery URL and follows the `resources` map from there.
+These URIs are built at runtime using `UriInfo.getBaseUriBuilder()`, so they always match the actual deployment — nothing is hardcoded.
+A client only needs to bookmark the discovery URL and follow the links from there.

-A fully HATEOAS-compliant individual resource response would extend this pattern by embedding a `_links` block directly in each room object, giving the client every state transition it can take from that point.
-A hypothetical room response with links would look like this:
+Taking this further, a fully HATEOAS-compliant API would also embed links in individual resource responses.
+For example, a room response could include a `_links` block showing what the client can do next:

 ```json
 {